bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 impl Material for CustomMaterial {
     // the vertex and fragment shaders are optional
-    // they use a default mesh shader if they are not defined fn fragment_shader(asset_server: &AssetServer) -> Option<Handle<Shader>> {
+    // they use a default "mesh pipeline shader" if they are not defined fn fragment_shader(asset_server: &AssetServer) -> Option<Handle<Shader>> {
         Some(asset_server.load("shaders/custom_material.wgsl"))
     }